cheerscyber/cheerscyber.github.io/index.md

 * Manage a product that your organizaion provides to external constituents; and
 * Manage a product that is directly related to cyber or information security.

-Note that in this context, "product management" does _not_ refer to the practice of managing third-party technologies on behalf of your organization.
+Note that in this context, "product management" does _not_ refer to the practice of managing or using third-party technologies on behalf of your organization.
 Instead, your role needs to focus on creating or nurturing a product that your organization provides to others.

 If you satisfy these criteria, please fill out a short form to [request joining Cheers Cyber](https://docs.google.com/forms/d/e/1FAIpQLSfYCoyYG1jf2YyijWFVWC5b0IExt6OuLQtj0Bb2vKhNvsybxw/viewform?usp=sf_link).